Making Peace: Reconciliation and Loving Kindness

 - Describe the relationship between mindfulness and compassion

-- Cite scientific evidence related to the benefits of mindfulness and compassion practices
+- List scientific evidence related to the benefits of mindfulness and compassion practices

 - Describe how the practices of mindfulness and compassion can support reconciliation within ourselves, in our relationships with others, and in the world

-- Identify formal and informal mindfulness practices that can develop resilience and build compassion
+- Apply formal and informal mindfulness practices that can develop resilience and build compassion

 - Utilize techniques to practice and strengthen skills related to mindful communication

-- Explain the application of mindfulness in personal and professional situations
+- Discuss the application of mindfulness in personal and professional situations

-- Identify the mechanisms through which stress conditions, exacerbates, and often precipitates illness, and lack of self-worth
+- Demonstrate the mechanisms through which stress conditions exacerbate, and often precipitate, illness and lack of self-worth

 This workshop is eligible for 12 hours of Continuing Education credits.